Sociology: A World of Opportunities

 - Community work—in fund-raising for social service organizations, nonprofits, child-care or community development agencies, or environmental groups

 - Corrections—in probation, parole, or other criminal justice work

 - Business—in advertising, marketing and consumer research, insurance, real estate, personnel work, training, or sales

-- College settings—in admissions, alumni relations, or placement offices
+- College settings—in admissions, residential affairs, student life, alumni relations, or placement offices

 - Health services—in family planning, substance abuse, rehabilitation counseling, health planning, hospital admissions, and insurance companies